 Senator Risch: I am going to vote "no" on this.
 Look, we are arguing about how many angels can dance on the head of a pin here.
 We cannot change the Constitution with this.
 The treaty could not change the Constitution with this.
-The President of the United States and the United States Congress know that you cannot go to war without a declaration.
-We do not want to be messaging in any way, shape, or form that tells our 29 allies in NATO that, oh, hang a reservation on -- about your Constitution.
+The President of the United States and the to be messaging in any way, shape, or form that tells our 29 allies in NATO that, oh, hang a reservation on -- about your Constitution.
 Look, guys, we need to get this done.
 I think it needs to be clean.
 Thank you, Madam Chair.